JibbSmart/JoyShockMapper/README.md

 Bound gyro actions like those have priority over the assigned gyro button should they conflict.

 The command ```NO_GYRO_BUTTON``` can be used to remove the gyro-on or gyro-off mapping, making gyro always enabled.
 To have it always disabled, just set ```GYRO_ON = NONE``` or leave ```GYRO_SENS``` at 0.

+If you're using ```GYRO_TRACKBALL``` or its single-axis variants, you can use **TRACKBALL\_DECAY** to choose how quickly the trackball effect loses momentum.
+It can be set to 0 for no decay.
+Its default value of 1 halves the gyro trackball's momentum over each second.
+2 will halve it in 1/2 seconds, 3 in 1/3 seconds, and so on.

 ### 2. Analog Triggers